leo-project/leofs/docs/faq/limits.md

 * If you use <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html" target="_blank">S3's Multi Part Upload API</a>, the size of a part of an object must be less than the size of a chunked object in LeoFS.
 * When using the multi datacenter replication feature, we have supported up to 2 clusters with `LeoFS v1.2`, but we're going to support over 3 clusters replication with `LeoFS v2.0`.
 * When you run recover-node while another recover-node is already working in-progress, objects that are not transmitted to the target node yet in the former recover-node are canceled and the latter recover-node will take place.
 To ensure that every recover-node completes its job, we'd recommend you to run recover-node one-by-one.
+* When uploading large files through the single part upload (PUT/POST) from many clients at the same time, LeoGateway tries to use as much memory as possible so that OOM killer may kill LeoGateway.
+To avoid this problem, We'd recommend you use the multipart upload instead if you have to deal with such requests.

 * Related Links:
     * <a href="http://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html" target="_blank">Amazon S3 REST API Introduction</a>